laurajsdias/test-devsecops-actionnetwork/README.md

 1. ``./launch-web-servers.sh``
 2. ``wait for it to end (status of the launching process can be seen on Cloudformation service)``
 3. ``test by accessing the LoadBalancer on EC2 service.
 There will be a DNS address``

+>>> Importante note: the KeyPair to access the EC2 instances will be generated in this step.
+It will be the file testdevops-KP.pem inside project directory.

 ### 🔽 Explanations